edicostasp/Evaluate-a-News-Article-with-Natural-Language-Processing/README.md

 Command | Action
 :------------: | :-------------:
-`npm run build-prod` | Build project
+`npm run build-prod` | Build the project
-`npm start` | Run project
+`npm start` | Run the project

 8. Open browser at http://localhost:8081/
 ## How to use it:
-1. Input a valid URL in the field "Enter the URL";
+1. Insert a valid URL in "Enter the URL";
 1. Click on the "Submit" button;
-1. Results are presented in the "Results:" area.
+1. Results are shown in the "Results:" area.